lmaotrigine/heartbeat/docs/server.md

 - A TOML configuration file located at `config.toml` in the current working directory, or the location specified by the environment varable `HEARTBEAT_CONFIG_FILE` or the command line option `-c`/`--config-file`.
+  This configuration can have "profile" overloads.
+For example `release.foo` takes precedence over `foo` in release builds and `debug.foo` takes precendence over `foo` in debug builds.
+This is checked using `cfg(debug_assertions)` so if you fiddle with that, your mileage may vary.
 - Environment variables prefixed with `HEARTBEAT_`.
 - Command line options.